Mic92/blog/content/posts/nixos-tests.md

 }
 ```

-Now that we have our nixos module, let's write a nixos test.
+Now that we have our nixos module, we can write a nixos test to check if we can
-It will use this module and than check if we can reach our hello world application.
-To expose the test in our flake, we will add an attribute under the `checks` output of our flake.
+reach the "hello world" application.
+To expose the test in our flake, we will
+add an attribute under the `checks` output in the `flake.nix` file.
+This will make
-This will make the test run when executing the `nix flake check -L` command.
+the test run when you execute the `nix flake check -L` command.
+The test uses the
+hello-world-server nixos module and checks if the application can be reached.

 ```nix
 # flake.nix